 Car trade strategy

 In car trade, Kesko aims to offer the best customer experience on the market and to strengthen its market position in both new and used cars, and services.
+Our aim is strong sales and ebit improvement.
 The division’s growth strategy is based on a strong partnership with the world’s leading car manufacturer the Volkswagen Group and Porsche Group, more extensive utilisation of digitalisation, improved operational efficiency, and growing the sales of used cars and services.
 Our objective is to improve customer satisfaction and strengthen profitability and market position in all businesses.

 K-Auto is a leading operator in Finnish car trade.
 The division’s operations comprise the import and sales of new cars, used car sales, extensive servicing, repairs and other services, and K-Lataus EV charging.
 As of spring 2023, the division has also housed sports trade.
 K-Auto has over 1.3 million customers, served by some 1,300 professionals.
 The brands imported and sold by K-Auto are Volkswagen, Audi, SEAT, CUPRA, Porsche and Bentley passenger cars and Volkswagen Commercial Vehicles in Finland, and SEAT and CUPRA in the Baltics.